KokoBell/afrika-kesho/content/posts/the-complete-basics-of-investing.md

 Here are the features of a bond:

-* Face/Par Value: this is the value that the issuer uses to calculate the interest.
+* **Face/Par Value**: this is the value that the issuer uses to calculate the interest.
 It is the amount that the bond will be worth at maturity.
-* Coupon Rate: the interest payments of a bond are called coupons.
+* **Coupon Rate**: the interest payments of a bond are called coupons.
 The coupon rate is the interest rate.
 It is a percentage of the face value.
-* Coupon Dates: these are the dates on which the bond issuer will make the coupon payments.
+* **Coupon Dates**: these are the dates on which the bond issuer will make the coupon payments.
-* Maturity Date: on the maturity date, the face value of the bond is paid back to you.
+* **Maturity Date**: on the maturity date, the face value of the bond is paid back to you.
 It is when the bond is said to have “matured”.
-* Term: the length of time from the issuing of the bonds to the maturity date.
+* **Term**: the length of time from the issuing of the bonds to the maturity date.

 #### Why would you want bonds in your portfolio?